 Some people like to shop online, and others prefer shopping in stores.

-Some customers spend days or even weeks researching a product before making a purchase, while others buy something without any prior intention at all.
+Some customers spend days or weeks researching a product before purchasing, while others buy something without any prior intention.

 This is called an impulse purchase.

 Believe it or not, more people are guilty of this than you would think.

 In fact, 36% of Americans admit they made an impulse buy.

 If someone buys a magazine or a candy bar while standing in line at a grocery store, that counts as an impulse purchase.

 But that’s really nothing to get excited over.

 Consider this, however: 54% of consumers have spent more than $100 on an impulse purchase, and 20% have spent over $1,000.

 Those are the numbers that can motivate marketers and retailers.